DavidHickman/tnris.org/content/markdown/texas-google-imagery.md

 ## What do I do if I suspect that my link has been compromised or is being used by someone or an organization that is not authorized to use it?
 If you feel that an unauthorized party has compromised your links, please contact TNRIS immediately.
 We will disable your current links and re-establish new links for you to use.

-## How do I add the Google Imagery services to:
+## How do I add the Google Imagery services to my software?

+Click on the button for your GIS software to learn how to add the imagery service.

 <a href="http://resources.arcgis.com/en/help/main/10.2/index.html#//00sp0000000s000000" class="btn btn-default btn-lg">ArcMap</a>